 One of the incredible benefits of working with UCF, the Uganda Conservation Foundation, has been work trips to the Bush – and free game drives.
 Friends and family back home may be under the impression that’s all I’ve been doing for the last two and half years!
-Unfortunately, once I’d got the hang of the projects, trips and wildlife encounters (in the Bush at least) were few and far between and I spent as much time chained to the laptop as I did in any other office job I’ve ever had, writing one funding proposal after another, creating spreadsheets and looking for free tax software.
+Unfortunately, once I’d got the hang of the projects, trips and wildlife encounters (in the Bush at least) were few and far between and I spent as much time chained to the laptop as I did in any other office job I’ve ever had, writing one funding proposal after another.

 Yet the Bush is still within a day’s drive from home, UCF has given me some wonderful contacts in Queen Elizabeth National Park, and I am indeed a very lucky girl to (continue to) have this experience.
 I make the most of every day I have in Uganda – here’s a highlight from last week:

-Eddie gave us the normal tourist platitudes, and I switched off.
+Eddie the driver gave us the normal tourist platitudes, and I switched off.
 UCF has spoiled me.
-We’ve travelled with Rangers off the beaten track; we’ve followed the lion researchers at night and heard all kinds of near- wildlife encounter stories round the campfire.
+We’ve travelled with rangers off the beaten track; we’ve followed the lion researchers at night and heard all kinds of wildlife close-encounter stories round the campfire.